apache/druid/docs/multi-stage-query/reference.md

 used in this way accepts one argument.
 Please note that partitioning (`PARTITIONED BY`) and clustering (`CLUSTERED BY`) is not currently supported with export statements.

 INSERT statements and REPLACE statements are both supported with an `EXTERN` destination.
-The statments require an `AS` clause that determines the format.
+The statements require an `AS` clause that determines the format.
 Currently, only `CSV` is supported as a format.